42-alex/git/README.md

 # At the last step, you need to add the public key ~/.ssh/id_rsa.pub
 # to the remote repository (to your Github account)

+# Show the content of ~/.ssh/id_rsa.pub
+$ cat ~/.ssh/id_rsa.pub
+# and then copy it.
+Add public ssh-key to the Github account.
+When you add key you will be asked to name the key.
 ```
 This is in order not to be entered each time a login and password when you synchronize local and remote repository